Danny-M108/Challenge-Two-/README.md

 # <div align = "center"> **INTERACTIVE TRADING & INVESTEMENT WIZARD BOT**
 ### <div align = "center"> *"Providing an alchemy of machine learning and technical anlysis to optimise trading and investment outcomes"*

-*1. What are we trying to achieve?*
+**1. What are we trying to achieve?**

-To build a highly interaactive and intuitive trading BOT that optimised machine learning and technicaly analysis to provide highly accurate investment and trading      recommendations.
+To build a highly interactive and intuitive trading BOT that optimised machine learning and technicaly analysis to provide highly accurate investment and trading      recommendations.

-*2. OUr key tools included?
+**2. Our key tools included?**

     a.
-Technical Analysis MACD, Bollinger Bands & Stochastics
+Technical Analysis MACD, Bollinger Bands & Stochastics.
     b.
-Ensemble method classifier
+Ensemble method classifier.
-    c  Optimise weightings between 3 indices (if time permits)
+    c.
+Optimise weightings between 3 indices (if time permits).
     d.
-Lexbot, recommend trading strategy based on different measures (min loss, max prof)
+Lexbot.